LiorKogan/V1/README.md

 First, any dragon triplet (A, B, C) matching the pattern excluding the aggregator is found.
 Then, the aggregation constraint is checked:

-For each assignment to A:

-* There are at least ten assignments to B such that (B froze A, and A froze a dragon that is not B)
+For each assignment to A, there are at least ten assignments to B such that (B froze A, and A froze a dragon that is not B)

-Hence, for each assignment to A:

-* At least ten dragons froze A, and either (i) A froze only one dragon - which is not one of those, or (ii) A froze at least two dragons
+Hence, for each assignment to A, at least ten dragons froze A, and either (i) A froze only one dragon - which is not one of those, or (ii) A froze at least two dragons

 _**Q85:** Any dragon that froze at least ten dragons and was frozen by at least ten dragons_ (two versions)